 Carillon, Crownsville State Veterans Cemetery, 1122 Sunrise Beach Road, Crownsville, Maryland, October 2000.
 Photo by Diane F. Evartt.

-The Service Program of the State's Department of Veterans Affairs submitted 4,170 disability compensation and pension claims to the federal Department of Veterans Affairs in Fiscal Year 2020 on behalf of Maryland veterans, who received nearly $32 million in monthly cash benefits.
-In the same period, Maryland's veterans and their dependents received $138,538 from the Maryland Veterans Trust Fund, and the Department's Cemetery and Memorial Program conducted 3,159 burial services in Maryland's five veterans' cemeteries.
+The Service and Benefits Program of the Maryland Department of Veterans Affairs submitted 2,798 disability compensation and pension claims to the federal Department of Veterans Affairs in Fiscal Year 2021 on behalf of Maryland veterans, who received some $30 million in monthly cash benefits.
+In the same period, Maryland's veterans and their dependents received $230,000 from the Maryland Veterans Trust Fund, and the State Cemetery and Memorial Program conducted 3,159 burial services in Maryland's five veterans' cemeteries.

-To help veterans, the Maryland Veterans Service Animal Program provides grants to organizations that match qualified veterans with service dogs.
-In Fiscal Year 2020, $25,000 was split between two groups, Hero Dogs and Warrior Canine Connection.
-Two horse therapy organizations, Maryland Therapeutic Riding and Bridges at Worthmore, also applied to the Program.
+To help veterans, the Maryland Veterans Service Animal Program provides grants to organizations that match qualified veterans with service dogs or equine therapy.
+In Fiscal Year 2021, $44,000 in grants was split between six groups: Hero Dogs, Warrior Canine Connection, Fidos for Freedom, Therapeutic & Recreational Riding Center, Taking the Lead, and Bridges at Worthmore.

 Fred L. Wineland Building*, 16 Francis St., 4th floor, Annapolis, MD 21401

 (410) 260-3838; 1-866-793-1577 (toll free); fax: (410) 216-7928

 (*note: no veteran benefits specialists at 16 Francis St.; contact service program at 1-800-446-4926, ext.
 6450 (toll free), to meet with service officer or for paperwork signed by U.S. Dept .of Veterans Affairs)

 5th Regiment Armory, 29th Division St., Baltimore, MD 21201